 So, what sets Maine apart from the other states with paid sick leave?

-Maine’s new paid leave law is the first of its kind.
+Maine’s Earned Paid Leave law is the first of its kind.
 It’s the only law in the nation that allows employees to use mandated paid leave for any reason.
 This includes leave for personal, family, or medical reasons.

-To prepare for Maine’s new law, you need to know the who’s, what’s, when’s, where’s, and why’s of it.
-Take a look at some questions and answers below to start learning more about Maine’s new paid leave law.
+The law was signed on May 28, 2019.
+If you’re a Maine employer, you need to know the whos, whats, whens, wheres, and whys of the law.
+Take a look at some questions and answers below to start learning more about Maine’s paid leave law.

 Who must participate?